Our Team

 Jennifer strongly believes in the power of play for children, as it allows them to explore, create, and problem solve in a safe and fun environment.
 Whether it’s facilitating play-based therapy sessions for your child, providing support and guidance for new moms, or offering resources and tools for strengthening the bond between you and your child, Jennifer is committed to helping families thrive and grow together.
 Connect with Jennifer at [email protected].

-JOANIE PAYNE, MAMFT
+JOANIE PAYNE, LMFTA

-Joanie is a resident therapist with Masters degree in Marriage and Family Therapy at Indiana Wesleyan University.
+Joanie is a licensed marriage and family therapy associate who got her degree from Indiana Wesleyan University.
 She graduated from Purdue University-Indianapolis with a

-children learn best through play and uses play to build a trusting relationship with the families she works with and to help families strengthen their relationships and improve communication between one another.
+Bachelor’s degree in Psychology.
+Joanie has worked in child development settings for the past ten years and enjoys working with children of all ages and their parents.
+Joanie believes that children learn best through play and uses play to build a trusting relationship with the families she works with and to help families strengthen their relationships and improve communication between one another.
+Joanie has her SYMBIS (Saving Your Marriage Before It Starts) certification and provides couples health assessments and therapy.
 She also enjoys working with adults and is passionate about helping individuals find clarity in their life.
 She has a flexible and accepting approach during sessions and meets families and individuals where they are at.
 Joanie feels strongly about empowering families and individuals by teaching them the tools that can help them better navigate the highs and lows that life inevitably brings.
-To connect with Joanie, please email her at [email protected].
+To connect with Joanie, please email her at [email protected]

 LACEY SEGER, LMHCA